Engineering is Elementary

 Children are born engineers—they are fascinated with building, with taking things apart, and with how things work.
 However, K-12 educational settings have traditionally done little to develop children’s engineering and technological literacy.
 The Engineering is Elementary (EiE) project fosters engineering and technological literacy among elementary school students and educators.
 EiE has created a research-based, standards-driven, and classroom-tested curriculum that integrates engineering and technology concepts and skills with elementary science topics.
 EiE lessons not only promote science, technology, engineering, and mathematics (STEM) learning in grades 2-5, but also connect with literacy and social studies.
 To date, EiE has reached over 2.7 million students and 33,000 teachers and is presently used in all fifty states.

-• Storybooks featuring child characters from a variety of cultures and backgrounds, who introduce students to an engineering problem.
+Featuring child characters from a variety of cultures and backgrounds, they introduce students to an engineering problem.
 Students are then challenged to solve a problem similar to that faced by the main character.
 In addition to providing context, the storybook also serves to introduce engineering and technology concepts and terms, and reinforce science vocabulary.

-Basic (lower reading level, less writing, less cognitively complex, suggested for grades 2 and 3), and
+Basic – designed for lower reading level, includes less writing, is less cognitively complex, and is suggested for grades 2 and 3.

 Multiple choice and open ended questions that teachers can use to gauge their students’ understanding and learning of engineering, technology, and science concepts are provided in each EiE unit.
 Rubrics are provided at the end of each lesson to help teachers evaluate students’ progress.